ni-sh-a-char/Monsterrr/README.md

    ```

    - **Fill in each field with your actual credentials and settings.**
+   - The default LLM model is now `openai/gpt-oss-120b`.
+You can change this in your `.env` if needed.
    - For Gmail, use an App Password (not your main password) and enable 2-Step Verification.
    - For GitHub, use a token with `repo` and `org` permissions.
    - You can add multiple emails to `STATUS_REPORT_RECIPIENTS` for team reports.